-HUBzero instances provide multiple spaces for research teams and collaborators to discuss data concepts, track progress and share files by using the services you already know, such as Google Drive, GitHub or Dropbox.
+Hubzero® instances provide multiple spaces for research teams and collaborators to discuss data concepts, track progress and share files by using the services you already know.

 On a hub instance, you can connect with researchers of common interest by:

 Wiki pages are user-written articles on a range of subjects.
-Any contributor or a group of contributors can create (and own) new articles, and there can be multiple articles on the same wiki, each written by a different author.
-Anyone with an account can create a new article.
+Any contributor or a group of contributors can create new articles, and there can be multiple articles on the same wiki, each written by a different author.
+Any member can create a new article.
 When creating a new article, the initial contributor can choose to have a defined list of authors, all of whom can edit the page, or have an open, wiki-like format where anyone can contribute.

 A quick and easy way to share, favorite, and organize information on a hub.
 Start with an image, link, or file you would like to share with your community.
 Share the collected content in a post by uploading the materials or collecting the materials from around the hub.
 Fellow community members can collect and follow your collections and individual posts, which allows for any updates to appear in their collection feed.